JetBrains/teamcity-documentation/topics/build-configuration-home-page.md

 To see all the actions applied to an investigation, open its context menu and click __Investigation History__.

 <img src="wn-investigation-history.png" alt="Investigation history"/>

+## Maven Tab

+You can find information about settings specified in your Maven project's `pom.xml` file on the dedicated __Maven__ tab.
+It also shows _Provided parameters_: for example, `maven.project.name`, `maven.project.groupId`, `maven.project.version`, `maven.project.artifactId`.
+You can use these parameters within your build and reference them within the build number pattern using the `%`-notation.
+For example, `%\maven.project.version%.{0}`.